w3villa-anuj-gupta/Unit_Test/README.md

 ### Description
-- This project demonstrates how to write and run unit tests in Python using the unittest framework.
+- how to write and run unit tests in Python using the unittest framework.
 - It includes two simple math functions — add and subtract — along with test cases to verify normal behavior, edge cases, and invalid inputs.|

 ✅ Basic math functions (add, subtract)